Keep Your Baby Safe From Toxins With The Best Non-Toxic Pacifiers

-- Replace your soother once every few months as they can wear down over time and become a chocking hazard.
+- Replace your pacifier once every few months as it can wear down over time and become a choking hazard.

-- Be sure to purchase the correct pacifier for your babies age.
-A 3 month old may not be able to hold a 6-18 month pacifier in her mouth as it is too strong for her age.
+- Be sure to purchase the correct pacifier for your baby’s age.
+A 3-month-old may not be able to hold a 6-18 month pacifier in her mouth as it is too strong for her age.

 - Do not let your baby sleep with a pacifier attached to a pacifier clip to prevent strangling.